WIPACrepo/iceprod/iceprod/resources/docs/details/server.rst

 IceProd Server
 ==============

 The server handles many different tasks and has several independent modules to take care of them.
-It uses `Python Multiprocessing <http://docs.python.org/2/library/multiprocessing.html>`_ to prevent anything in one module from inadvertantly affecting another module.
+It uses `Python Multiprocessing <http://docs.python.org/2/library/multiprocessing.html>`_ to prevent anything in one module from inadvertently affecting another module.
 The main process handles startup and communication between each module.
 It can also reload, restart, stop, or kill the modules.

 IceProd can be reloaded to update a configuration variable.
 This will only reload the affected parts of IceProd, while letting the rest continue running.